alex6499cat/CourseProject/README.md

 We have provided several playground files, or files meant for our tester to "test" our code with since they are more lightweight.
 - Overall sentiment change
-  - tester files: `Jupyter Notebooks/FromAdjacencyToDataframe.ipynb and Jupyter Notebooks/Sentiment improvement by company and month.ipynb`
+  - tester files: `Jupyter Notebooks/FromAdjacencyToDataframe.ipynb` `Jupyter Notebooks/Sentiment improvement by company and month.ipynb`
                   `Jupyter Notebooks/SentimentAnalysis.ipynb`
   - dependencies: pandas, stanza CoreNLP, datetime
 - Topic analysis: